-In this section, the database (Viz Graphic Hub) connection settings are configured.
+In this section, the Viz Graphics Hub database connection settings are configured.

-- Host: Sets the name of the Viz Graphic Hub naming service.
-The naming service will always be a one to one map to the hostname of the machine running Viz Graphic Hub. - Hub: Sets Viz Graphic Hub server name. - Port Number: Sets the listener port number for Viz Graphic Hub.
-The default port number is 19396, and should normally not be changed.. - User: Sets the default user. - Replication Timeout (sec): Sets the maximum waiting time before a failover is initiated from the main to the replication Viz Graphic Hub. - Show Auto Login: Enables (Yes) the user to check the Auto login check-box in the Viz Graphic Hub login window.
-When disabled (No), the Auto login check-box is hidden. - Auto Login: Enables or disables automatic login to Viz Graphic Hub.
-This will effectively disable the login screen for Viz Engine and Viz Artist. - Folder Type Highlighting: When enabled this will highlight the folders that contain content matching the current Viz Artist's Server view (for example Scene, Object, Material, Image, Font, Audio and so on). - Popup Server Messages: Enables or disables popup server messages.
-Disabled only works on localhost. - Date Format: Sets the date format to EU (DD.MM.YYYY 13:54) or US (MM/DD/ YY 01:54). - Archive Bit-Mode: Sets the bit-mode in which the archive will be saved.
+- Host Name: Sets the name of the Viz Graphics Hub naming service.
+The naming service will always be a one to one map to the hostname of the machine running Viz Graphics Hub. - · Hub: Sets Viz Graphics Hub server name. - Port Number: Sets the listener port number for Viz Graphics Hub.
+The default port number is 19396, and should normally not be changed.. - · User: Sets the default user. - · Communication Timeout Settings: - Failover Timeout (sec): Sets the maximum waiting time before a fail over is initiated from the main to the replication Viz Graphics Hub. - Global RT Timeout (sec): Sets the maximum response time for any request to Viz Graphics Hub. - Establishing Timeout (sec): Sets the maximum waiting time to establish a connection to Viz Graphics Hub. - Show Auto Login: Enables (Yes) the user to check the Auto login check-box in the Viz Graphics Hub login window.
+When disabled (No), the Auto login checkbox is hidden.

+- Auto Login: Enables or disables automatic login to Viz Graphics Hub.
+This will effectively disable the login screen for Viz Engine and Viz Artist. - Import by Name: Set to Yes to check for existing objects by name rather than by UUID.
+Set to No to check by UUID. - Popup Server Messages: Enables or disables popup server messages.
+Disabled only works on local host. - Date Format: Sets the date format to EU (DD.MM.YYYY 13:54) or US (MM/DD/YY 01:54). - Archive Bit-Mode: Sets the bit-mode in which the archive will be saved.